The Church of Sweden is an Evangelical Lutheran church with 5.8 million members. There are 3400 churches in Sweden, and 13 dioceses.

 Priests elect bishop

 Each diocese is led by a bishop, whose tasks include ordaining the candidates to the priesthood and diaconate, and holding visitations regularly in every parish.
 The bishop is elected by the priests of the diocese together with an equal number of lay delegates.
-He/she is assisted by the chapter (domkapitlet) and by a diocesan synod (stiftsstyrelse).
+He/she is assisted by the chapter (domkapitlet) and by a diocesan board (stiftsstyrelse).

 The chapter, consisting of clergy and laity, oversees the parishes and clergy, ensuring that they keep to the doctrine and practice of the Church of Sweden; since there are no suffragan bishops or archdeacons, the dean of the cathedral is the bishop's deputy in the diocese.